 Caracalla’s attempt to imitate his idol Alexander was anything but a success.
 He had not won a decisive military victory against the Parthians and had instead acted like an ordinary brigand.
 Still, Caracalla was mad enough to write to the Senate, claiming victory anyway and adding the cognomen Parthicus to his name.

 Meanwhile, back in Rome

 216 may have been the year in which the Baths of Caracalla were completed and/or opened (although it may also have been the next year).
 It was a huge complex, which allowed over 1.600 people to take a bath and engage in all sorts of social activities.
 The Thermae Antoninianae were much more than just a set of public baths.
-Apart from the usual hot, medium and cold baths (caldarium, tepidarium, frigidarium), the complex housed a swimming pool, two libraries, gyms for wrestlers and boxers and gardens.
+Apart from the usual hot, medium and cold baths (caldarium, tepidarium, frigidarium), the complex housed a swimming pool (natatio), two libraries, gyms for wrestlers and boxers and gardens.
 The remains of the Baths are well worth a visit if you are in Rome.
-Although not much remains of the decorations that were once there, the ruins of these colossal buildings are simply very impressive.
+Although not much remains of the decorations that were once there (visit the Vatican Museums for some of the mosaics), the ruins of these colossal buildings are simply very impressive.